Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Invest in some quality glow paint and, for a little cash, teenagers could offer to paint the shades (or other items) or do a decoration on them for other people.
 Once it catches on, you might have a small at home business you could work from out of any vented out of the way space!

 To make it easier to get around in the dark, I took some glow-in-the-dark paint (or you could use glow-in-the-dark decals) and put some around each door handle in the house.
 I also put just a couple of glow-in-the-dark decals on my sliding glass doors.

 I also put one on the tank of each toilet, positioning it so it can be seen even if the lid is left up.
 And one close to the sinks in the bathrooms.
 And finally one on the fridge, close to the handle.

 This way I don't have to turn the lights on for simple things I may want to do at night.

 By Cricketnc from Parkton, NC

-Put your car keys beside your bed at night.
-If you hear a noise outside your home or someone trying to get in your house, just press the panic button for your car.
-The alarm will be set off, and the horn will continue to sound until either you turn it off or the car battery dies.
+Keep your car keys beside your bed at night.
+If you hear a noise outside your home or someone trying to get in your house, just press the panic button.
+This is a guide about using the security alarm on your key chain.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.